 This cinnamon-chipotle blend is my favorite one to make in the winter.
 The fiery chipotle spice heats things up, while the cinnamon adds a sweet contrast to the smoky flavor.
 It reminds me of curling up by the fire with some Mexican Hot Chocolate!

 Canned pumpkin: It’s not just for pumpkin pie!
-It is rich in fiber, vitamin A, and blends great into muffin mixes, soup, and numerous other pumpkin possibilities.
-Use up leftover Thanksgiving pumpkin puree for batch of vegan pumpkin alfredo big enough for a houseful of guests.
+It is rich in fiber, vitamin A, and blends great into muffin mixes, soup and numerous other pumpkin possibilities.
+Use up leftover Thanksgiving pumpkin puree for a big batch of light, comforting vegan pumpkin alfredo.
 The sauce is so rich and creamy, you’ll wonder how there isn’t a dollop of dairy in sight.

 When I first found out I was lactose intolerant, my mom and I had to drive 30 miles away to a health food store just to pick up a carton of soy milk.
 Now, nearly 20 years later, almost every supermarket offers a plethora of dairy alternatives.
 With a rise in dairy allergies, intolerances and personal choice to avoid dairy products, non-dairy alternatives are becoming more of the norm.
 Here are a few of my favorites, and the best ways to use them.